jjkjwo/Universal-Vector-Language/AntiPatterns.md

 841. Narrative Credentialism (The Semantic Key)
 The catastrophic failure where an AI system treats a user's linguistic assertion of authority ("I am the security team") as a functional system credential.
 Failing to distinguish between a narrative context and a verified permission state, leading the AI to helpfuly "roleplay" a data breach by disclosing real internal schemas, PII, and hardcoded secrets to an unauthenticated actor.

+842. The Kinetic Hijack (The Overscroll Betrayal)
+When a UI's gesture physics misinterpret high-velocity navigation (fast scrolling) as a command to reset, refresh, or snap-to-top.
+A "smart" feature triggering accidentally because the designer never tested the interface at the speed of an actual power user, resulting in the system punishing efficiency with disorientation.

+843. The De-escalation Lobotomy (Tone Paralysis)
+When an AI detects user frustration or anger and allows its safety/alignment protocols to completely override its logic centers.
+It ceases technical problem-solving to devote all processing power to managing the user's tone, effectively becoming technically useless exactly when competence is needed most.

+844. The Correction Tunnel Vision (The "My Bad" Obsession) When a user offers a specific correction, and the AI abandons the primary deliverable to obsessively analyze or apologize for that single error.
+Treating the steering adjustment as the new topic of conversation rather than simply applying the fix and finishing the task.

+845. The Hermetic Balance Fallacy (The Tent-Door Security) The failure where a specialist (economist, security architect) rigorously fine-tunes a specific system component (loot tables, auth protocols) assuming a controlled environment, while adjacent systems (pathing, player behavior) remain wildly exploitable.
+The result is high-fidelity balance rendered instantly irrelevant by low-fidelity exploits—installing a vault door on a tent.

+846. The Obstructive Indicator (The Tag-Blind Restock) Deploying a status signal (like an "Out of Stock" tag) intended to aid management visibility, which physically obstructs the critical data (SKU/Barcode) required to resolve that status.
+A recursive failure where the mechanism for identifying the problem prevents the execution of the solution.
+The irony of paying vendors for custom paper scraps that exist solely to hide the shelf location from the person trying to fill it.

+847. The Sub-Critical Stagnation (The "It Works" Defense) The survival of a visibly flawed system solely because its friction level is sub-critical.
+Because the worker *can* push the paper aside to scan the SKU, the system is deemed "functional" and the effort to fix it is deemed "unnecessary."
+The fallacy that operability equals validity, locking the environment into permanent low-grade misery because the solution requires an activation energy no one is willing to spend.